tooevangelist/paysuper-docs/content/docs/payments/token.md

 ## **Step 1.** Create a token on your server

-Send the [POST /api/v1/tokens](ССЫЛКА) to receive an encrypted string.
-Learn more about the [full list of parameters](ССЫЛКА).
+Send the [POST /api/v1/tokens](/docs/api/#tag/Token) to receive an encrypted string.
+Learn more about the [full list of parameters](/docs/api/#tag/Token/paths/~1api~1v1~1tokens/post).

 {{< hint warning >}}
-Remember to add a Header **X-API-SIGNATURE** with a **sha512 hash** value that is a concatenation the request body and the Project Secret key found on the Project Webhooks page.
-Notice, the JSON format of the request body and in the hash must be the same.
+Remember to add a Header `X-API-SIGNATURE` with the Project's Secret key found on the Project webhooks page.

+Your Secret keys carry many privileges, so be sure to keep them secure!
+Do not share your Secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
 {{< /hint >}}

 {{< tabs "token-simple-checkout" >}}